syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.6_to_3.7.md

   (git log --oneline refs/meta/config | grep 'Migrate label configs to copy conditions') && \
     git push <REMOTE URL><REMOTE PATH>/$dir refs/meta/config:refs/meta/config
   popd
-done > ~/post-migration-push.log 2> ~/post-migration-push.err
+done
 ```

-9. For **ALL** repositories that have been migrated, listed in the post-migration-push.log,
-remove the corresponding `/gerrit/multi-site/<repo>/refs/meta/config` entries in DynamoDb.
+*NOTE*: this operation only need to be performed on the primary node

-10. Start Gerrit
+9. Start Gerrit
-11. Test the node is working fine.
+10. Test the node is working fine.
-12. Mark gerrit-1 as healthy:
- `mv $GERRIT_SITE/plugins/healthcheck.jar.disabled $GERRIT_SITE/plugins/healthcheck.jar`

 Observation period (1 week?)
 ===

-* The multi-site setup allows to run nodes with different versions of the software.
+* The primary/replica setup allows to run nodes with different versions of the software.
 Before completing the migration is good practice to leave an observation period, to compare 2 versions running side by side
-* Once the observation period is over, and you are happy with the result the migration of the rest of the nodes can be completed
+* Once the observation period is over, and you are happy with the result the migration of the rest of the replica nodes can be completed
 * Keep the migrated node under observation as you did for the other
-* Once the migration has been completed for all nodes, revert the block of all projects' configs
-`refs/meta/config` for allowing free changes to the configs on any node.
+* Replicas will have to be migrated one by one to minimize the impact on the system.
+  Observation period can be eventually adjusted to shorten the complete rollout of the new version.

 Rollback strategy
 ===

 1. Stop gerrit-X
-2. Downgrade plugins, libs and gerrit.war to 3.6.4
+2. Downgrade plugins, libs and gerrit.war to 3.6.6
 3. Downgrade the schema version from 185 to 184 as explained [here](https://www.gerritcodereview.com/3.7.html#downgrade):

-*  Shutdown a migrated Gerrit v3.7.x server
-*  Downgrade the All-Projects.git version (refname: refs/meta/version) to 184:
     `git update-ref refs/meta/version $(echo -n 184|git hash-object -w --stdin)`

     See git hash-object and git update-ref.

     `NOTE: The migration of the label config to copy-condition performed in v3.7.x init step is idempotent and can be run many times.
 Also v3.6.x supports the copy-condition and therefore the migration does not need to be downgraded.`

-* Run Gerrit v3.6.x init, downgrading all plugins, and run the off-line reindex

-    `java -jar gerrit-3.6.x.war init -d site_path`
-    `java -jar gerrit-3.6.x.war reindex -d site_path`
-* Start Gerrit v3.6.x server
+4. Stop Gerrit

-4. Run init on gerrit
+5. Run init on gerrit

-        java -jar <path-to>/gerrit-3.6.4.war init -d $GERRIT_SITE \
+        java -jar <path-to>/gerrit-3.6.6.war init -d $GERRIT_SITE \
         --install-plugin codemirror-editor \
         --install-plugin commit-message-length-validator \
         --install-plugin delete-project \